SamahAliIriqat/Prediction-of-Product-Sales/README.md

 **“The Best Prediction of Sales” Project**

-**Author**: Samah Iiriqat
+**Author**: Samah Iriqat

 **Overview**
-The Best Prediction of Sales Project is a project for predicting the best model for the coming years 2024 and above, which will be chosen from different models and scenarios about specific outlet sales in 4 supermarkets and sports depending on 2023 data for specific features appearing in the data frame., notice that the data contains the establishment year for outlets (1985 to 2023 ).
+The Best Prediction of Sales Project is a project for predicting the best model for the coming years 2024 and above, which will be chosen from different models and scenarios about specific outlet sales in 4 supermarkets and sports depending on adata collected for a time series (1985-2023) for specific features appearing in the data frame.

 ### Business problem:

 The problem with this project is to determine which features affect outlet sales and what is the best model to predict the outlet sales.

 ### Data:
-This data was gathered from these stores, about specific items that the supermarkets and stores sales.
+This data was gathered from these supermarkets and stores, about specific items that the supermarkets and stores sales.
 It covers two main topics: items (identifier, wight, fat content, visibility, MPR) and outlet (identifier, establishment year, size, location type) which will be used to predict outlet sales.
 There are 5823 record for

 ## Methods
 The data was collectd from different outlets using the same data templete which includes the features that will be used to predict sales and the actual sales also.
+The data was prepared and analyse un the following steps:
 1-	Before analysis the data and building the model, there is a need to check the data (drop duplicate, find null, fill missing values with appropriate values, check data type, Updated column names to match the data frame).
 2-	The next step is to Define the target and features, processing them using suitable.
 3-	Analyses the data using different methods of prediction.
 4-	Compare between those methods and determine the method that has the best prediction.

 ## Results

+I recomend Logistic Regressio for production, because it appears to be the most suitable for production.

+1. Recall Score: While the KNN model and the Logistic Regression model achieved similar results for recall, precision and f1-score, in the classification report of the best model, the Logistic Regression shows better performance in the recall score.
+In this case, a high recall is crucial because we want to minimize false negatives (predicting no stroke when one actually occurs).
+A higher recall means we are better at identifying actual stroke cases, which is more important than minimizing false positives.
+2. Model Interpretability: Logistic Regression models are generally more interpretable than KNN models.
+This means that we can understand the factors contributing to the model's predictions, making it easier to identify important variables and potential biases.
+Interpretability is often critical in healthcare settings for building trust and ensuring ethical decision making.
+3. Computational Efficiency: Logistic regression is generally faster to train and predict than KNN, especially with larger datasets.
+While the dataset in this code is relatively small, this becomes a larger factor in cases where the dataset is larger.
+4. Robustness to Outliers: While not explicitly addressed, logistic regression may be more robust to outliers than KNN.
+KNN's predictions are highly influenced by nearby data points.
+Outliers can distort these predictions, making logistic regression a safer bet in cases where outliers are present.

 ### Here are examples of how to embed images from your sub-folder